For Builders

 Want the Full Structural Analysis Behind These Insights?

-This article mapped the Reasonable Assurance Cliff, the Domain Translation Gap, and the Last Mile Problem.
+This article mapped the Wave 1 Commercial Cascade, the Estimates Escape Hatch, the Domain Translation Gap, and the Last Mile Problem.
 What it didn't answer:

-• The three-tier buyer model: who actually pays for the connector (hint: it is rarely the sustainability team), how the budget conversation flows from food company to connector vendor, and the specific contract language that locks in multi-year revenue
+• The three-tier buyer model: who actually pays for the connector (hint: it is rarely the sustainability team), and how Scope 3 platforms (Persefoni) and Big Four CSRD practices (Deloitte, PwC) become your strongest, zero-cost sales channel

 • Unit economics: connector ARR per enterprise food client, professional services attachment rate, and the carbon credit revenue layer that can 3x the effective LTV of each deployment

-• Audit trail architecture specification: what ITGC-compliant documentation requires in practice, which logging standards matter to KPMG vs. Deloitte, and how to avoid the cryptographic proof gap that invalidates reasonable assurance reports
+• Audit trail & XBRL mapping: what Big Four auditors actually demand to pass the rigorous reasonable assurance bar — which logging standards matter to KPMG vs. Deloitte, and how to avoid the cryptographic proof gap that invalidates audit reports

 Full decision framework: The CSRD Scope 3 Agri-Compliance Stack.